opencontextinc/create-artifact-yaml/README.md

 * Upload artifact somewhere and make the location (URI/URL) of the artifact an output of a step
 * Pass the location of the artifact to this GitHub action
 * Save OpenContext YAML to the current repo or to another GitHub repo
+  * Use the output `filename` for the path to tar-gzipped file containing all the YAML generated
+  * Use the output `directory` for the path to the directory containing all the YAML generated

 ### Generate a YAML definition for a SBOM artifact

 ```